 Snacking is a big no-no in French culture unless you are a child, and even then, it is only “officially” recommended at around 4:30pm.
 Chips and other unhealthy snacks are seen as apéro food, purely for friendly get-togethers, so this quote emphasizes that requirement for people to arrive at the dinner table hungry.

 Translation: Each cook has his/her own sauce.

 You could follow a recipe to the T, but it is still not going to turn out identically.
-There is always that little something, that extra magic, that makes it your own.
+There is always that little something, that extra magic, that makes it your own, especially when you look at all the variations of French sauces.
 Unless you are a terrible cook of course.

 12. Quand le vin est tiré, il faut le boire.